-Today is Halloween ?? as I write this travelogue (sounds better than a monologue).
-I plan to cover much ground, but will introduce the occasional emoji ????? to let you know that you should have another shot of caffeine or something stronger before moving forward.
+It is Halloween in Montepulciano as I write this travelogue (sounds better than a monologue).
+I plan to cover much ground but will introduce the occasional emoji to let you know that you should have another shot of caffeine or something stronger before moving forward.

 We left Ferrara rather early for a lunch at Maga Mago in Barberino di Mugello in Tuscany.
 The restaurant had been recommended by friends and we were somewhat apprehensive.